60 Salon Marketing Ideas and Tools- The Ultimate List

 Create slideshow videos

 If you look at your Fees today, you will see countless short videos with captions on them being shared by your friends.
-And they are a near constant on social media nowadays.
+And they are a near-constant on social media nowadays.
 Those are called slideshow videos, and you can easily do some for your salon like showing a brief history of a hairstyle and so on.

 Engage with your customers online

 You do not need to be ‘all business’ when it comes to talking to your customers, it is going to feel robotic.
 It is awkward in real life, so it is going to be uncomfortable online.
-Adapt a friendly tone on your online posts, engage with them in a conversational way, as if you are all friends.
+Adopt a friendly tone on your online posts, engage with them in a conversational way, as if you are all friends.

 Make sure the business brand is well defined

 One of the challenges of the digital age is getting your message across properly.
-Because there are no emotions, inflections, and facial expressions online other than emojis, it is hard to to tell if a business owner is passionate about something.
+Because there are no emotions, inflections, and facial expressions online other than emojis, it is hard to tell if a business owner is passionate about something.
 So you can avoid this, make sure that your brand story is clearly told.
-You do not need a bulk of text to tell people how the company started.
+You do not need the bulk of the text to tell people how the company started.
 Your message can be short and still be understood clearly because the narrative is sold.
 Additionally.
 Make sure your logo design is easy to remember.